RoSPA diploma

 was it carried out by an authorised dealer?

-Did the owner buy the bike from a shop or privately?
+Did the owner buy the motorbike from a shop or privately?

-Tyres - check for wear and damage a new set can be costly
+Tyres - check for wear and damage a new set can be expensive

 Chain and sprockets - check wear, damage (if any), tension and if it's